 Students' financial obligations will be calculated in accordance with the refund policy in the Enrollment Agreement and this school catalog.
-The Enrollment Agreement obligates the student and the school for the entire program of instruction
+For modular programs, the Enrollment Agreement obligates the student and the school for the entire program of instruction.
+For quarter-based programs, the Enrollment Agreement obligates the student and the school for tuition by quarter.